Communication Sciences and Disorders (MA Degree)

 - Hearing Specialist

 Our Communication Sciences and Disorders graduate program admits for the fall semester only.
-The deadline for Fall 2022 is June 1, 2022.
+The deadlines for Fall 2023 are as follows:

 Applicants should have a bachelor's degree with a minimum cumulative GPA of a 3.0 and a prerequisite GPA of a 3.3 with no prerequisite courses below a C. Successful completion of prerequisite courses is required by the end of the summer prior to enrollment in the CSD graduate program.
 If all prerequisites are not complete at time of admission, applicants will receive a conditional admittance until all prerequisite courses are complete.